allegro/bigflow/docs/technologies.md

 There are two notable elements in the `internationalports.workflow` module:

 * `DatasetConfig` class which defines BigQuery dataset you want to interact with
-* `dataset: Dataset` object which allows you to perform various operations on the defined dataset
+* `dataset: Dataset` object which allows you to perform various operations on a defined dataset

 Using a dataset object you can describe operations you want to perform.
 Next, you arrange them into a workflow.